hst12/Starfield-Tools---ContentCatalog.txt-fixer/README.md

 Checks ContentCatalog.txt file automatically when launched.

+Latest version works auotmatically.
+Run it before going to the Creations menu and afer exiting the Creations menu - quit the game and run the tool before loading a saved game if you've installed new mods or updated mods in the Creations menu.
+No need to use the tool if you're just playing the game normally.

 <b>Check</b> button re-checks the file.

 <b>Clean</b> button repairs the file.
 It may take a while with a large mod list.